Tasselyy/collaborative-platform/README.md

    - Navigate to the "Sign Up" page.
    - Enter your name, email, and password.
    - Click the "Sign Up" button.
-   - A confirmation message is displayed, and you are redirected to the dashboard.
+   - A confirmation toast is displayed, and you are redirected to the dashboard.

 2. **Log In:**
    - Go to the "Login" page.
    - Enter your registered email and password.
+   - Alternatively, choose to login with Github or Apple
    - Click "Login" to access your dashboard.

 ### Navigating the Dashboard
 TODO

 ---